Assign the characteristics, material and section parameters to the structural elements you have created!

-Remember to match the material by filling in the Material field, then choose one of the following options.
+Remember to match the material by filling in the Material field, then choose one of the available types of sections.

 WeStatiX allows you to create a section with any shape.
-Select Custom in the Data Panel.
+Select Custom under the Section type in the Data Panel.

 You can create your own section using the Section Editor.